-There are restrictions on foreign ownership of telecommunications carriers, although the FCC has adopted policies which facilitate the ability of entities chartered in WTO countries to acquire controlling interests, including 100%, of telecommunications service providers in the U.S. The federal Communications Act prohibits a foreign person or entity from holding more than a 20% direct interest or more than a 20% noncontrolling, indirect interest in a telecommunications service provider or more than 25% of an entity that controls such a provider.
-The FCC can waive the latter limitation where the public interest will be served, and it has adopted as policy a presumption that the public interest will be served where the holder on the indirect interest is an entity chartered in a WTO country.
-These applicants are typically required to reach an agreement with the DoJ, the FBI and the Department of Homeland Security concerning the ability of those agencies to gain access to calling data.
+There are restrictions on foreign ownership of telecommunications carriers, although the FCC has adopted policies which facilitate the ability of entities chartered in WTO countries to acquire controlling interests, including 100%, of telecommunications service providers in the U.S. The federal Communications Act prohibits a foreign person or entity from holding more than a 20% direct interest or more than a 20% non-controlling, indirect interest in certain types of telecommunications service providers or more than 25% of an entity that controls such a provider.
+The FCC can waive the latter limitation where the public interest will be served, and it has adopted as policy a presumption that the public interest will be served where the holder of the indirect interest is an entity chartered in a WTO country.
+These applicants are typically required to reach an agreement with the DoJ, the FBI, and the Department of Homeland Security concerning the ability of those agencies to gain access to calling data.
 Foreign governments and their representatives may not own a telecommunications carrier operating in the U.S.